dsoftwareinc/ghactions-manager/README.md

 Manage a repository's GitHub Actions configuration from a dedicated settings dialog, without opening the browser:

-- **Variables & secrets** — list, add, edit, and delete repository and organization variables; list and delete secrets.
-Organization-level items are shown when the repository belongs to an organization.
+- **Variables & secrets** - list, add, edit, and delete repository and organization variables; list and delete secrets.
+Organization-level items are shown when the repository belongs to an organization, and you can choose a new organization variable's visibility (all repositories, or private/internal only).
 (Creating or editing secret values from the IDE is not supported yet.)
-- **Collaborators** — view the repository's collaborators and add or remove them.
+- **Collaborators** - view the repository's collaborators and add or remove them.
-- **Environments** — create and delete deployment environments.
+- **Environments** - create and delete deployment environments.
 For each environment:
     - Edit environment variables (add, update, delete).
     - Review environment secrets and deployment protection rules.
-    - See which branches are allowed to deploy (deployment branch policies).
+    - Manage which branches and tags are allowed to deploy: review the deployment branch policy and add or remove branch/tag name patterns.

 ### Workflow file editing